-Given the persistent poverty, unemployment, racial segregation, and racialized and classed inequalities embedded in urban food systems, I am acutely concerned with how this comes to be and the degree to which activists commit to social justice.
-I have long been interested in the inequitable access to environmental goods such as food.
-While my approach to food justice initially focused on inequities in access to healthy, affordable, and culturally appropriate food, I have since moved on to investigate many other equity questions that intersect with the social conditions that inform the work of food organizations and social movements.
-This includes topics such as immigration, labor exploitation, and mass incarceration.
+Given the persistent poverty, unemployment, racial segregation, and racialized and classed inequalities embedded in urban food systems, I am acutely concerned with how this comes to be and the degree to which activists commit to radical food politics.
+While my approach to food justice initially focused on inequities in food access and access to land to grow food, I am also interested in many other equity and power concerns that intersect with food, such as immigration, labor exploitation, and mass incarceration.

 To date, my book, Food Justice Now!: Deepening the Roots of Social Struggle, encapsulates my food justice research.
 You can also read my research in journals such as Antipode, Environmental Sociology, and Geoforum.